Table of Contents

 Important tips for Shopping in Sri Lanka

 There are many well-established governments and private shops in all major cities on the island providing convenience for shopping in Sri Lanka.
 All the products are labelled with prices and other particulars.
 It is normal to bargain in Sri Lanka while you are shopping in Sri Lanka.
-You expected to bargain for products such as Souvenir, garments, gems and jewellery and tourist resorts are abundant with shops that sell such products.
+You are expected to bargain for products such as souvenirs, garments, gems, and jewellery and tourist resorts are abundant with shops that sell such products.
 In some places, the prices are inflated for foreigners, therefore, foreigners need to pay extra attention to the prices.

 In a situation where the prices are inflated, one needs to be friendly and convince the seller that one knows the correct price, and then one can get the correct price.
 When buying Gems and jewellery one should be buying only from reputable shops with an international certificate on the products.
-There are many incidents reported pertaining to the synthetic stones been sold in the country.
-National gems and jewellery ministry provides free service for the foreigners, where one can check for the quality of products.
+There are many incidents reported pertaining to synthetic stones being sold in the country.
+National gems and jewellery ministry provides free service for foreigners, where one can check the quality of products.

 Village Fairs and Bazaars

-The village market is the most suitable place for buying fresh vegetables, fresh fruits, herbs, direct from the farmers.
-Farmers from the village sell their products in the market and, they usually not use chemicals to produce agricultural products.
-One can buy garments, household items, flowers, plants, porcelain, tea and other essential items need at home.
+The village market is the most suitable place for buying fresh vegetables, fresh fruits, and herbs, direct from the farmers.
+Farmers from the village sell their products in the market and, they usually do not use chemicals to produce agricultural products.
+One can buy garments, household items, flowers, plants, porcelain, tea, and other essential items need at home.

 Reaching outward from the cities, large conglomerates are spreading their supermarkets, while small entrepreneurs are sprouting, groceries stores all over.
-Yet, the village pola a weekly market bazaar – still holds its own all over the island.
-This pola is always held on specific days, at a specific place.
+Yet, the village pola or village bazaar a weekly market bazaar – still holds its own all over the island.
+This Pola or bazaar is always held on specific days, at a specific place.
 These village fairs are the means by which farmers sell their excess produce and buy what they need.